minotour4869/cfun-terminal/README.md

 ##

-Thank [@Legend0fHell](https://github.com/Legend0fHell) for cooperate me in this project. :3
+Thanks [@Legend0fHell](https://github.com/Legend0fHell) for cooperate me in this project. :3